Jxck/events/README.md

 ## run the same code on both sides

-You can use the standard events module when running your code on Node.js.
+You can use the EventEmitter of Node.js on Browser.
-And your code will running on browser to.
+And same code can be running on both sides :)

 ## how to use